jfhammell/stcolumba/pages/pages-root-folder/index.md

   title: "Holy Week"
   url: /2021/holy-week/
   image: widget-holy-week-2020-640x384.png
   text: "Holy Week services begin on March 28.
-We hope to be able to have in-person services.
-Please return to our website to confirm."
+Unfortunately, our plans for in-person worship have been cancelled.
+We will host Holy Week services online via Zoom at the same scheduled times."

 #widget3:
 #  title: "Facilities"